 It’s important to be present when you’re having a conversation with a terminally ill loved one.
 Make eye contact and remain focused on what your loved one is sharing.
 Don’t feel compelled to fill every moment of silence.
 Chiming in too quickly can may make your loved one feel as if you’re anxious or wanting to change the subject.

 Your friend or loved one may want to discuss health care proxies, funeral arrangements, wills, or other end-of-life matters with you.
 Communicating their wishes with someone they can trust is very important and can bring a great deal of relief.

-At Superior Home Health & Hospice, our compassionate care team is knowledgeable and expertly trained in helping individuals and their families navigate a life-limiting illness.
+At Superior Home Health & Hospice, the Santa Maria home health experts, our compassionate care team is knowledgeable and expertly trained in helping individuals and their families navigate a life-limiting illness.
 Learn more about our hospice care services and how our team of clinicians and staff help meet end-of-life care, pain management and spiritual needs.
-For more information about the hospice care families in Santa Barbara and San Luis Obispo Counties trust, contact us online, or call us at 805-742-4514.
+For more information about our Santa Maria care services and care throughout the surrounding areas, contact us online, or call us at 805-742-4514.